 Ticket: $25 - Winner chosen after 100 tickets are sold.

 Leather drinking vessels have been popular for centuries!
-This hand-sewn leather jack is being made by Randall, our military historical interpreter.
+This hand-sewn leather jack was made by Randall, our military historical interpreter.
 It is made from cowhide, linen thread, beeswax & brewer’s pitch.
 This late Tudor drinking jack is as authentic as it gets.
 Natural discolorations in the leather make for a truly unique piece.
 Drink your ale like they did 400 years ago!